wjgancn/Video-Super-Resolution/README.md

 I share my code with the aim of giving other people some refered material.
 So, if indeed you have insterested in my code, **to read and understand it**.
 And then you will know how to use it. :)

-Just notice one thing: I do not write a file like 'main.py'.
-The realization of *Multi-Frame-Based* method is in the bottom of `maptv.py' and 'Multiframe.m'.
-The realization of *DeepLearning-Based* method is in the bottom of 'srcnn.py'
+Just notice one thing: I do not write a file like `main.py`.
+The realization of the *Multi-Frame-Based* method is in the bottom of `maptv.py` and in `Multiframe.m`, while the *DeepLearning-Based* method is in the bottom of `srcnn.py`